 I often use small cosmetic mirrors placed out of frame to bounce a concentrated part of light on a specific part of my food.
 The trick is to get creative.
 When you know how light works, you can find a tool in a variety of items to help you get that shot.

 Lastly, it’s worthwhile to remember that color has a temperature that is different at different times of day.
 It also varies from season-to-season, and is opposite in the southern hemisphere to what it is in the northern hemisphere.

 When shooting food in natural light in the northern hemisphere, it is ideal to work with a northern facing window.
 The opposite is true if you live in, say, South Africa.

-Portraits and landscapes shot before the sun sets have a beautiful glow to them due to this warmth in the colour temperature.
-A useful exercise to understand colour temperature and how it affects the images you take is to shoot the same scene every hour on the hour throughout the day and compare the results.
+Portraits and landscapes shot before the sun sets have a beautiful glow to them due to this warmth in the color temperature.
+A useful exercise to understand color temperature and how it affects the images you take is to shoot the same scene every hour on the hour throughout the day and compare the results.

 Many food bloggers shoot at the same time every day.
 This allows them to get a consistent result that matches their style.

-A grey card is a vital item to utilise in your process to ensure that your colours are turning out true to life and reflect what your eye is seeing in the scene.
+A grey card is a vital item to utilise in your process to ensure that your colors are turning out true to life and reflect what your eye is seeing in the scene.

 Assessing light and figuring out how to use it in food photography is a process that involves exploring and discovering.
 There are so many variables that come into play.
 But understanding light and how it works is the foundation of creating great images.